 If there's a specific organization that you to be on good terms with, it's the Department of Transportation.
 The department is in charge of regulating the hazardous materials transportation act (HMTA).
 According to the law, any agent, officer, or employee of the department has the right to inspect and examine documents and properties relating to transport, shipping, manufacturing, maintenance, distribution, and transportation of any hazardous materials.

-Essentially, what this means is that if you transport or ship hazardous materials for business reasons, you are subject to inspection at any time.
+Essentially, what this means is that if you're transporting or shipping hazardous materials for business reasons, you are subject to inspection at any time.
 If requested, you must produce the required documentation and provide adequate access to the inspector for examination.

-Knowing that this can happen, it is in your best interest to comply with federal guidelines.
+Knowing that this can happen, it is in your best interest to comply with federal guidelines to continue shipping hazardous materials.
 Keep your documentation up to date and easy to access, label your shipments correctly, and continually train your employees in hazardous materials safety, as well as regulatory requirements.

 The hazardous materials transportation act applies to any commercial carrier who ships hazardous goods, either interstate or overseas, by rail, air, sea, or over the road.